adz/api_smash/README.md

 ### Configurable transformers

 Essentially, any object (e.g. a lambda, a class or something else) that responds to `#call` can be used to transform incoming data into a useable format.
-More importantly, your smash classes will also respond to `#call` meaning they can intelligently be used as transformers for other classes, making complex / nested objects simple and declarative.
+More importantly, your api_smash classes will also respond to `#call` meaning they can intelligently be used as transformers for other classes, making complex / nested objects simple and declarative.